Sólo Quédate En Silencio: Promotion and reception

 "Sólo Quédate En Silencio" was released as the second single from Rebelde on 2 December 2004, by EMI.
 A remix of the track was included on Best Of Remixes (2009), while the track itself was included on group's greatest hits album Best Of (2008).
 The accompanying music video was directed by Pedro Damián, and features the group performing in Mexico City.
 At the 2006 ASCAP Latin Music Awards, it was recognized as the best-performing Latin songs of the year under "Pop/Balada" category.
 That year, at the 2006 13th Billboard Latin Music Awards, the track was nominated for three categories, including Latin Pop Airplay Song Of The Year – Duo or Group, Latin Pop Airplay Song Of The Year – New Artist, and Latin Ringtone of the Year.
 Commercially, it became RBD's first number one song on the Billboard Latin Pop Airplay and Regional Mexican Airplay charts, also peaking at number two in Chile and Mexico.

 A corresponding version in Portuguese, "Fique em Silêncio", was included in the album Rebelde: Edição Brasil (2005).
-This version was also produced by Armando Ávila and released as a single on Brazilian radio stations.
+This version was written by Cláudio Rabello and released as a single on Brazilian radio stations.
 It was the 25th best-performing track of 2006 on the Crowley Broadcast Analysis year-end chart.
 The song was re-recorded in English, titled "Keep It Down Low", included in their first and only English album Rebels (2006).
 "Sólo Quédate En Silencio" was covered by the cast of the web series Rebelde (2022) as part of the show's soundtrack.
 Mexican rock band Moderatto recorded a cover in collaboration with singer-songwriter Danna Paola for their eighth album, Rockea Bien Duro.
 The song was performed at the Tour Generación RBD (2005–07), Tour Celestial (2007–08), Empezar Desde Cero Tour (2008), Tour del Adiós (2008), and Soy Rebelde Tour (2023).